aalokpatwa/rasp-mibi/README.md

-# mibi-rasp
+# rasp-bc
-### Recurrence and Survival Prediction of Triple-Negative Breast Cancer Through Analysis of the Tumor-Immune Microenvironment.
+## Recurrence And Survival Prediction for triple-negative Breast Cancer
+### "Multiplexed Analysis of the Tumor-Immune Microenvironment Reveals Predictors of Outcome in Triple-Negative Breast Cancer"